rohe/idpy-sdjwt/README.md

         }
     }

-After having created the Issuer instance and configured it to you liking you can create the message
+After having created the Issuer instance and configured it to your liking you can create the message

     payload = {"sub": "sub", "aud": BOB}